Hasta Siempre, Comandante: Versions

 There are more than 200 versions of this song.
-The song has also been covered by Compay Segundo, Soledad Bravo, Óscar Chávez, Nathalie Cardone, Robert Wyatt, Nomadi, Inés Rivero, Silvio Rodríguez, Ángel Parra, Celso Piña, Veronica Rapella (whose performance is attributed to Joan Baez by a common mistake), Rolando Alarcón, Los Olimareños, Maria Farantouri, Jan Garbarek, Wolf Biermann, Boikot, Los Calchakis (commonly wrongly attributed to Buena Vista Social Club), George Dalaras, Apurimac, Giovanni Mirabassi and Al Di Meola, Ahmet Koç, Mohsen Namjoo, Enrique Bunbury, Verasy, Interitus Dei among others.
-Although Victor Jara never sang this song, many attribute the Carlos Puebla version to him by mistake.
+The song has also been covered by Compay Segundo, Soledad Bravo, Óscar Chávez, Nathalie Cardone, Robert Wyatt, Milva Nomadi, Inés Rivero, Silvio Rodríguez, Ángel Parra, Celso Piña, Ferhat Mehenni, Veronica Rapella (whose performance is attributed to Joan Baez by a common mistake), Rolando Alarcón, Los Olimareños, Maria Farantouri, Jan Garbarek, Wolf Biermann, Boikot, Los Calchakis (commonly wrongly attributed to Buena Vista Social Club), George Dalaras, Apurimac, Giovanni Mirabassi and Al Di Meola, Ahmet Koç, Mohsen Namjoo, Enrique Bunbury, Verasy, Interitus Dei among others.
+Although Víctor Jara never sang this song, many attribute the Carlos Puebla version to him by mistake.

 Nathalie Cardone version

 The most commercially successful version of the song was that made by singer Nathalie Cardone and produced by Laurent Boutonnat.
 Released as "Hasta Siempre", it reached number 2 on the French Singles chart and the top of the Belgian francophone Wallonia charts.
-The song stayerd 38 weeks on the French charts.
+The song stayed 38 weeks on the French charts.
 A music video was also released.